Acupuncture is recognised by the World Health Organization for the treatment of a wide range of symptoms:

 - During your first visit your acupuncturist needs to gain a thorough understanding of your main complaint/needs and your general health and lifestyle.
 This involves asking questions about your current symptoms and your medical history, as well as such things as your sleeping pattern, your appetite and digestion, and your emotional wellbeing.
 Women are also asked about their menstrual cycle and any past pregnancies and childbirth.

-- You may feel that some questions appear unrelated to your condition but the information you give helps your practitioner form a more complete picture of your health and lifestyle.
+- You may feel that some questions appear unrelated to your condition but the information you give helps your acupuncturist form a more complete picture of your health and lifestyle.
 Your acupuncturist may also take your pulse on both wrists and may also examine your tongue and feel for areas of muscular tension or pain.

 - You should mention any medication that you are taking and whether you have tried any other therapies.